-- A list of professional development opportunities that instructional coaches have experienced to develop the 7 success factors outlined in this document (These experiences could be online courses, workshops, coaching for coaches, or other professional development experiences.
-Each professional development experience must be clearly connected to a specific Success Factor)
+- A list of professional development opportunities that instructional coaches have experienced to develop the 7 success factors outlined in this document (These experiences could be online courses, workshops, coaching for coaches, individual reading and self-study, or other professional development experiences.
+Candidates must explain how each professional development clearly connects to

-- A detailed letter of support from the school principal that summarizes how his or her school is implementing the Partnership Principles, the specific actions that the principal has taken to support the coach, and that the coach has done to enlist leadership support for coaching, and the impact the coach has had on teachers and, most importantly, students
+- A detailed letter of support from the school principal (or other direct supervisor) that summarizes how his or her school (or school system) is implementing the Partnership Principles, the ways in which the leader and the coach work together to support coaching, and specific information about the impact the coach has had on teachers and, most importantly, students

 - Knight, J. (2011).
 Unmistakable impact: A partnership approach for dramatically improving instruction.
 Thousand Oaks, CA: Corwin.